Outsourcing

 The evaluation usually includes:

-• Code reviews.
 It's an analysis of the quality, performance, and maintainability of the code written for the platform or application.
 If a platform's code base is disorganized or shows repetition—often referred to as 'code smells'—this could signal that the product was rushed or not given due diligence, both of which could significantly slow down future development.
 The code review is sometimes conducted as a part of independent software consulting services.
 Keep in mind that hiring an independent consulting firm is always an option to ensure your business safety.

-• Security checks, like evaluations of the system's strengths and weaknesses in preventing, detecting, and handling security threats.
+These include evaluations of the system's strengths and weaknesses in preventing, detecting, and handling security threats.
 For example, suppose a startup has built an app handling sensitive user data, and upon a security review, it may be discovered that the app is susceptible to SQL injection, a common hacking technique.
 It's essential to identify such vulnerabilities to prevent future security breaches.

-• Scalability assessment.
 Reviewing the system's capacity to handle growth or increased demands, like, for example, a sudden spike in user traffic that could lead to server crashes and customer dissatisfaction.

 Technical due diligence becomes necessary in several scenarios.
 Some of these include: